Scaling and Population Loss in Mexican Urban Centres: Methods

 where we have defined the two-dimensional population density

-as the number of people within a unit element of area (taken here as 1 km$^2$).
-This population density possesses the expected property that its integral over the city is equal to the total population, $\int_{city} \sigma(\vec{r}) dA = \pop$.
-By normalising $\sigma(\vec{r})$ by the total population of the city, one obtains the probability density function describing the distribution of all positions within the city,
+with units of people over unit area (here taken as people/km$^2$).
+The integral of the population density over the entire urban area equals the total population of the city, $\int_{city} \sigma(\vec{r}) dA = \pop$.
+By normalising $\sigma(\vec{r})$ by the total population of the city, we obtain the probability density function that describes the residential distribution of people within the city,

-The probability density $\rho(\vec{r})$ can also be interpreted as the probability of finding a randomly chosen person within the element area $dA$.
-As a probability density, $\rho(\vec{r})$ is independent of the city's population, but not of its physical extent, so it's not directly comparable across cities of different sizes without rescaling. }
+The function $\rho(\vec{r})$ can be interpreted as the probability of finding a randomly selected person within the element area $dA$.
+As a probability density, $\rho(\vec{r})$ is independent of the total population of the city, but it depends on its spatial-physical extent.
+Therefore, it is not directly comparable across cities of different sizes without appropriate rescaling. }

-{ We pick the city centre as a reference point and focus on the radial distribution of people (details in Supplementary Note 1).
-We express $\sigma(\vec{r}) = \sigma(\rad, \theta)$ in polar coordinates, where $s$ is used for the radial distance to avoid confusion with remoteness $\rem$.
-Let $R$ be the maximum distance from the centre, and $\sigma(\rad)$ is the mean population density at $\rad$ (people per km$^2$), obtained by integration over $\theta$ and the mean value theorem.
-A (one-dimensional) radial probability density is
+{ We select the city centre as a reference point and analyse the radial distribution of people (details in Supplementary Note 1).
+In polar coordinates, we can write $\rho(\rad, \theta) = s\sigma(\rad,\theta)/P$, where $s$ is used for the radial distance to avoid confusion with remoteness $\rem$.
+Marginalising over the angular variable $\theta$, we obtain the one-dimensional radial probability density

-This represents the distribution of radial distances in the city, also known as the probability that a randomly selected person is found within a distance $\rad$ and $\rad+d \rad$ from the city centre. }
+where $\sigma(\rad)$ is the mean population density at radial distance $s$ obtained by applying the mean-value theorem.
+The function $\rho(s)$ represents the radial distribution of distances within the city and corresponds to the probability that a randomly selected person is located between distances $\rad$ and $\rad+d \rad$ from the city centre. }